codaamok/codaamok.github.io-hugo/content/post/Deploying-Hugo-websites-in-Azure-for-pennies-or-for-free-on-GitHub-pages/index.md

 Let us start with deploying Hugo to an Azure Static Web App.
 [Earlier this year Microsoft announced Azure Static Web Apps](https://techcommunity.microsoft.com/t5/apps-on-azure/introducing-app-service-static-web-apps/ba-p/1394451) and it's currently in preview.
 While it's in preview, this resource is free.

 It boasts "deep GitHub integration", which is true.
 When you create the resource and associate a GitHub repository with it, it creates a GitHub Actions workflow YAML file in your repository.
 It also stores a secret in the repository.
 The secret is used by the workflow to authenticate to Azure.
 This build process ships everything that's in the `/public` directory up to a Blob container in Azure using said secret.
-It also takes care of creating a static website for you from the blob storage and also offers you free LetsEncrypt SSL certificates.
+It also takes care of creating a static website for you from the Blob storage and also offers you free LetsEncrypt SSL certificates.

 The good thing about using Azure Static Web Apps is that you essentially get Azure Blob storage and Azure Functions bundled in to one resource.
 This enables you to leverage the speed and flexibility of static site generators, while still being able to implement some dynamic abilities in to your website by rolling your own API via Azure Functions.